jleape/jleape.github.io/resume.md

 ## Experience

+### Independent Consultant
+2019 – Present
+I have been contracted by multi-lateral development banks, startups, foundations and universities for a range of strategic and technical services, including the generation of GTFS transit data and the development of software to interactively visualize mobility data.

+### International Transport Forum at the OECD — Policy Analyst and Modeller
+August 2020 - December 2020
+- Co-authored report on decarbonizing transport in Europe
+- Presented findings as panelist in public webinar
+- Led data analysis for freight and inter-city passenger sectors
+- Wrote policy briefs for seven decarbonization strategies

 ### Alcaldía Mayor de Bogotá — Mobility Advisor
 Bogotá, Colombia
 February 2016 - August 2017
-- Co-led 5-year expansion plan of the TransMilenio BRT system
+- Co-led five-year expansion plan of the TransMilenio BRT system
 - Automated generation of GTFS with 6,000 + lines in Python and PostGIS
 - Developed HyperionTransit, software to calculate and visualize indicators of all stations, routes and origin-destination pairs of a transit system
 - Advised estimation of origin-destination matrices from smartcard data

-### Steer Davies Gleave — Consultant
+### Steer Group — Consultant
 Boston, USA
 May 2013 - February 2016
 - Led preliminary to investment-grade demand forecasting studies for